 \subsection{Matching Analyses and Their Sensitivity to Arbitrary Choices}

-Existing studies that use matching for hypothesis testing in finite samples all roughly follow the following template: \begin{enumerate} \item Choose a test statistic \item Define criteria that acceptable matches should satisfy (\textit{e.g.} covariate balance) \item Apply one or several matching algorithms to the data, generating several sets of matches that satisfy the previously defined criteria \item Arbitrarily choose one among all the matched subsamples that satisfy the requirements (e.g. the assignment chosen by a black-box algorithm) \item Implicitly change the subsample of interest for the estimands to the one defined by the matched data \item Compute the test statistic and its p-value on the matched data \end{enumerate} This procedure is simple and computationally attractive, however it does not explicitly incorporate uncertainty arising from Step 4: it is the case that values of the test statistic computed under different but equally good matched subsamples could differ.
-Since these matches all satisfy the quality requirements imposed by the analyst, they are indistinguishable from one another in terms of quality and so are the test statistic values resulting from them.
-Which of these matched sets should be taken as representative of the whole sample?
+Existing studies that use matching for hypothesis testing all roughly follow the following template: (Step 1) Choose a test statistic, (Step 2) Define criteria that acceptable matches should satisfy (e.g., covariate balance), (Step 3) Use an algorithm to find matched groups (and corresponding subsamples) that satisfy the criteria, (Step 4) Implicitly choose the subsample of interest to be defined by the matched data, (Step 5) Compute the test statistic and its p-value on the matched data \citep[see, e.g.,][]{Rosenbaum2010}.
+This procedure \textit{does not explicitly incorporate uncertainty arising from Steps 3 and 4: values of the test statistic computed under different but equally good matched subsamples could differ}.
+These matches are indistinguishable in terms of quality.
+Which of the matched sets should be taken as representative of the whole sample?
 There is no clear answer to this question.

-Consider an example scenario in which a matching procedure applied to a single dataset produces two equivalently good assignments: $\a_1$ and $\a_2$, each of size $M$.
-If we were to apply the same test statistic to each of the two matched samples, we would be implicitly testing two different hypotheses: